ef4/babel-import-util/README.md

     nameHint?: string
   ): t.Identifier;

+  // If needed, adds a bare import like:
+  //    import "your-module";
+  importForSideEffect(moduleSpecifier: string): void;

   // Remove an import specifier.
 If the removed specifier is
   // the last one on the whole import statement, the whole
   // statement is also removed.